-- Likewise, with the popularity of walking, jogging and biking and the community's desire to place emphasis on greenway development for these activities, CRPD should consider offering more programming to promote and educate the residents on the benefits, health and safety of these activities for all ages and abilities.
+- Likewise, CRPD should consider more opportunities for active sports for 13-17 year olds, especially girls.
+Currently, youth baseball stops at age 15 and the new girls' volleyball league stops at age 14.
+Tennis does extend to age 17 and beyond.
+CRPD should introduce an utimate frisbee league for youth as well as golf. - CRPD should consider extending some day camps to 5:00 6:00 p.m. and/or offering an "all-day" camp during the summer. - Likewise, with the popularity of walking, jogging and biking and the community's desire to place emphasis on greenway development for these activities, CRPD should consider offering more programming to promote and educate the residents on the benefits, health and safety of these activities for all ages and abilities.
 In particular, the safety of using on-road bicycle facilities should be heavily promoted, especially to the Latino populations.
 For many, bikes are their most important source of transportation.
 (On several visits, Latino cyclists were observed at night riding on the wrong side of traffic, wearing dark clothing and not using proper reflective measures.) - The Town should master plan the Adams Tract while the momentum is still there.
 During our open houses, participants were asked about the types of recreational facilities they envisioned for the tract.
 The current direction that should be considered is one of a passive nature with separate mountain bike and nature trails, ADA trail opportunities, picnicking venues and open space.
 Another program possibility that should be considered is an outdoor challenge course for teens and group/team development.
-(This could be a source of revenue generation.) - The Town should continue to support the construction of soccer facilities in partnership with Orange County to encourage a regional system. - The Town should continue to seek more land dedication opportunities for usable open space and future indoor and outdoor recreation expansion. - The Town should look for opportunities to acquire land (2 AC., minimum) for an outdoor pool site somewhere near Downtown Carrboro.
-The current recommendation would be to use the proposed aquatics center at Homestead Park, once open for year round swimming, but have the outdoor pool for the summer months. - There is a concern over the current "Neighborhood Park" classification label.
-It is recommended that the classification be changed to "Town Park".
+(This could be a source of revenue generation.) - The Town should continue to support the construction of soccer facilities in partnership with Orange County to encourage a regional system. - The Town should continue to seek more land dedication opportunities for usable open space and future indoor and outdoor recreation expansion. - The Town should look for opportunities to acquire land (2 acres minimum) for an outdoor pool site somewhere near Downtown Carrboro.
+The current recommendation would be to use the proposed aquatics center at Homestead Park, once open for year-round swimming, but have the outdoor pool for the summer months.

+- There is a concern over the current "Neighborhood Park" classification label.
+It is recommended that the classification be changed to "Town Park". - CRPD should maintain consistent efforts for on-going maintenance and upkeep.
+Every new park or facility or expansion will add more maintenance needs.